Escape to Gorham, New Hampshire

 In 1973, the existing railroad station (built in 1907) was saved from destruction by the Gorham Historical Society.
 The architecturally unique building, contains displays on area and railroad history.
 The GHS continually works to expand museum exhibits about the railroads, tourism, the forest products industry and it's residents.
 The White Mountains are a most scenic and interesting part of New England!

-We applied for a but did not get a 2020 NH Historic Preservation Grant.
-For 2021 we will apply for a smaller NH Historic Preservation Building Assessment grant.
-This assessment, once completed, will then guide us in applying for a larger NH Historic Preservation Grant to undertake various important exterior repairs to the unique 1907 GTR depot.
-This includes some repairs to the fascia and eves, priming and repainting the clapboards and trim, repointing and repainting the many windows, rebuilding the deck and repairs to the foundation, especially on the south side where we have a drainage issue.
-If you’d like to contribute to this effort you can send donations to the GHS, attention “Depot Restoration Project.”
-Phase 1 will focus on the exterior.
-Phase 2 will focus on the interior work.
+Reuben Rajala donated $5000 towards a formal historic preservation assessment of the museum in 2026.
+This assessment, once completed, will then guide us in applying for a larger NH Historic Preservation Grant or an LCHIP Grant to undertake various important exterior repairs to the unique 1907 GTR depot.
+This includes some repairs to the eaves, priming and repainting the clapboards and trim, rebuilding the deck and repairs to the foundation, especially on the south side where we have a drainage issue.

 Gorham Historical Society